 There are many creatures in the sea that scuba divers long to have encounters with and one's own personal list can change with experience.
 Once sharks, turtles, manta rays and other obvious marine wonders have been experienced then each person develops their own personal goals.
 One creature that is high on many experienced divers wish list is the incredible mimic octopus.

-Is this creature really as 'talented' as we are told?
-Are mimics hugely intelligent aquatic chameleons or humble invertebrates just going about their business?
+Is this creature really as 'talented' as we are all told?
+Are mimics hugely intelligent aquatic chameleons or humble invertebrates simply going about their business?
 Is it the observers who are attributing skills to them that in fact they don't possess?

 Let's see if we can uncover some truths about the fascinating creature that is the mimic octopus ...

 Family name: Octopodidae

 Order name: Octopoda

 Common name: Mimic octopus

 Mimics are normally quite small, growing only up to 60 cm (2 feet) long and have a body covered with brown and white stripes or spots, although in a resting state their body colour is more of a pale brown or beige.
 Their tentacles are around 25 cm in length and no more than pencil thick.